Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

+There are three types of isometries $f \in \Isom(\GH)$, respectively termed \textbf{elliptic}, \textbf{parabolic}, \textbf{hyperbolic}.
+An isometry $f$ is elliptic if it admits a bounded orbit (hence all orbits are bounded).
+If the orbits of $f$ are unbounded, we say that $f$ is hyperbolic if $\lgt(f) > 0$, and otherwise that $f$ is parabolic.

+Say that $f$ has an {\textbf{invariant axis}} if there is a geodesic line $\Gamma$ such that $f(\Gamma)=\Gamma$.
+If $f$ has an invariant axis, then $f$ is either elliptic or hyperbolic, since the restriction $f|_\Gamma$ is either the identity, a symmetry, or a translation.

-A hyperbolic isometry $f$ has an {\textbf{invariant axis}} if there is a geodesic line $\Gamma$ such that $f(\Gamma)=\Gamma$.
-In this case, $\Gamma$ is contained in $\Min(f)$ and $f$ acts as a translation of length $\lgt(f)$ along $\Gamma$.
+Suppose that $f$ is hyperbolic.
+If it has an invariant axis $\Gamma$, this axis is contained in $\Min(f)$ and $f$ acts as a translation of length $\lgt(f)$ along $\Gamma$.
 If $\Gamma$ and $\Gamma'$ are two invariant axis, each of them is in the $2\theta$-tubular neighborhood of the other (apply Lemma \ref{lem:closer}).
-When $f$ has an invariant axis, we denote by $\axe(f)$ any invariant geodesic line, even if such a line is a priori not unique.
+When $f$ is hyperbolic and has an invariant axis, we denote by $\axe(f)$ any invariant geodesic line, even if such a line is a priori not unique.

-\begin{rem} If $(\GH,\dist)$ is {\sc{cat}}(0) and $\delta$-hyperbolic, every hyperbolic isometry has an invariant axis (see \cite[chap.
+\begin{rem} If $(\GH,\dist)$ is complete, {\sc{cat}}(0) and $\delta$-hyperbolic, every hyperbolic isometry has an invariant axis (see \cite[chap.
 II, theorem 6.8]{Bridson-Haefliger:Book}).
 When $\GH$ is a tree or a hyperbolic space $\Hyp^n$, the set $\Min(g)$ coincides with the unique geodesic line it contains.
-If $G$ is a hyperbolic group acting on its Cayley graph, any hyperbolic $g \in G$ admits a periodic geodesic line; thus, there is a non trivial power $g^k$ of $g$ which has an invariant axis. \end{rem}
+If $G$ is a hyperbolic group acting on its Cayley graph, any hyperbolic $g \in G$ admits a periodic geodesic line\footnote{ Sketch of proof: Consider $x, y \in \Min(g)$.
+If $\Gamma$ is an infinite geodesic in $\Min(g)$, we have $x,y \in \Tub_{2\theta}(\Gamma)$.
+By local compacity, there exists $N >0$ such that all balls of radius $2\theta$ in the Cayley graph $\GH$ contains at most $N$ vertices.
+Thus there is at most $N^2$ segments from the ball $B(x,2\theta)$ to the ball $B(y,2\theta)$.
+Take $n = (2N)!$, we obtain that $g^n$ fixes all these segments, and therefore also any geodesic $\Gamma \in \Min(g)$.}; thus, there is a non trivial power $g^k$ of $g$ which has an invariant axis. \end{rem}